drshahizan/software-engineering/materials/module5/readme.md

-# Module 4: Requirements Engineering
+# Module 5: Requirements Analysis and modelling ME

 This module focuses on the process of eliciting, analyzing, specifying, validating, and managing software requirements for a case study on an academic course registration system.
 Specifically, the module aims to guide students in creating an IEEE Software Requirements Document (SRD) for the system.